Transition for Entry to Post 16 in 2020

 Our Taster Day involves students being able to select lessons they are interested in so that they are able to try these out before they make their final decision on the courses that they are selecting to study.

-All prospective students, either from our own Year 11 or schools outside of Oak Wood, will have an interview with the Assistant Headteacher who is responsible for Post 16.
+All prospective students, either from our own Year 11 or schools outside of Oak Wood, will have an interview with the Head of Post 16 or a member of the Senior Leadership Team.
 This enables students to understand the entry requirements and their suitability for different courses.

 March – Offers